10 Best Tax Haven Countries in 2025

 Specific requirements

-At least one director must be a Singaporean resident, and a local corporate secretary must be appointed within six months of incorporation.
+The basic requirements for company incorporation in Singapore include having at least one director who is a Singapore resident and appointing a local corporate secretary within six months of incorporation.

 green-lightbulb